Have you been searching for a more youthful version of yourself? Are you ready to find the best place to get Botox in Scottsdale/Phoenix?

-otox is a trade name of a neurotoxin produced by the bacterium Clostridium botulinum.
+Botox is a trade name of a neurotoxin produced by the bacterium Clostridium botulinum.
 The toxin is called Botulinum toxin, hence the name Botox.
-This substance also has other brand names, such as Dysport and Xeomin, although those products are not interchangeable with Botox.
+There are other brand names for this substance, such as Dysport and Xeomin, and these products are not interchangeable with Botox.

-The bacterium is found in natural environments such as forests, lakes, and soils, as well as the intestinal tracts of some fish and mammals.
-Its toxin is highly poisonous in large amounts and it can cause botulism.
+The bacteria Clostridium botulinum is found in natural environments such as forests, lakes, and soils, and the intestinal tracts of some fish and mammals.
+Its toxin is highly poisonous in large amounts, and it can cause botulism.
 However, it is perfectly safe in small, diluted amounts and controlled conditions.

 How Does Botox Actually Work?